Children in Multicultural Families

 Parenting tips for intercultural families

 I married a man of a different race and culture when it was not an acceptable thing to do.
-I do not regret my decision, but that decision has come with interesting consequences.
+I do not regret my decision, but that choice has come with interesting and surprising consequences.
 It took many years for us to get used to each other’s customs and traditions.
 It has been quite an adventure for both of us.

 The children that resulted from this union have struggled to find their own identities.
 Because I was doing most of the raising, since my husband's occupation demanded that he travel quite a bit, the children mostly speak my language and only one child is fluent in the father's language.